 During a Forrester event, we heard anecdotally how customer experience (CX) programs are getting defunded or disbanded.
 We were shocked.
-CX has become a significant priority for organisations and leaders in recent years.
+CX has become a significant priority for organizations and leaders in recent years.
 What happened, and how quickly did we forget what got us through the pandemic?

 Let’s start with the pandemic.
 It hit businesses hard across the globe.
-Organisations that adapted quickly to meet their customer's needs survived, while those that didn't—didn't.
+Organizations that adapted quickly to meet their customer's needs survived, while those that didn't—didn't.
 Today, we find ourselves in a cost-of-living crisis where our survival requires a similar focus on meeting our customer’s and employees’ needs.
 Once again, every penny counts.
-Organisations are looking to trim the fat, relying on leaner operating models.
+Organizations are looking to trim the fat, relying on leaner operating models.
 With Microsoft, Amazon, Meta, Google, and Spotify laying off workers, cutting questionable programs seems the right thing to do.

 The key question is: why are CX programs at risk when customer experience is a high priority?

-Why are customer experience (CX) programs at risk?
+Why are CX programs at risk?

 - They aren’t fluent in the language of executives